-Despite their failure to fulfil any of the promises stated in their promotional material including "top five placement in Google or your money back", I didn't at the time ask for a refund but a few months later when I discovered the extent of the damage that had been caused to my website, I demanded a full refund.
+Despite their failure to fulfil any of the promises stated in their promotional material including "top five placement in Google or your money back", I didn't at the time ask for a refund but a few months later when I discovered the extent of the damage that had been caused, I demanded a full refund.
 Needless to say it wasn't forthcoming and it would be five years almost to the day before I would see any of my money again.

-Whilst trying to see what else I could find out about this black hat search engine optimisation company I trawled through their old posts in the Warrior Forum.
+Whilst trying to see what else I could find out about this black hat search engine optimisation company I trawled through Dave's old posts in the Warrior Forum.
 In doing so I came across a review of their company which I couldn' believe I was reading.
-After reporting it to the moderators Ally Church Operations Manager at SEOJuice soon to be Mrs Adamson was banned.
+After reporting it to the moderators, Ally Church Operations Manager at SEOJuice soon to be Mrs Adamson was banned.
 As you'll see later on in my blog, Dave subsequently claimed the reason she was banned was because she didn't use the account for a long time and was on the same IP address as him.
 This guy just doesn't know how to tell the truth.